alexbunardzic/cassis/README.md

   end
 ```

-When the use case runs, it instantiates the class representing that use case, performs dependency injection (i.e. that instance of *Boundary* injects itself into the use case), and the runs the use case while passing in the list of arguments:
+When the use case runs, it instantiates the class representing that use case, performs dependency injection (i.e. that instance of *Boundary* injects itself into the use case), and then runs the use case while passing in the list of arguments:

 ```
   def create_product(*args)